JetBrainer/gRPCServer/README.md

-# simple gRPCServer with Mongo database
+# simple Blog with gRPCServer and Mongo database